jwarner3rd/SQL_Hospital_Database_Project/SQL/README.md

 - **AfterInsertMedDispenseTrigger**:  Reduces the Med_Quantity field in the Medicine table by 1 for the corresponding Medicine_ID when a new entry is added to the Med_dispense table, reflecting that medication has been dispensed.

 - **BeforeInsertMedDispenseTrigger**:  Ensures that the total medication dispensed for a specific prescription does not exceed the prescribed daily dosage.
 It checks the prescribed dosage against the total dispensed entries for the given prescription and date.
 If the daily dosage limit is exceeded, an error with the message "Daily dosage limit exceeded" is raised.

+### How to Use
+1- Run Hospital_Export_Full.sql to create the database schema.
+2- Use seed.sql to populate the database with sample data.
+3- Test database functionality with stored procedures and triggers to explore its features.

 # Database Schema